 Global partnerships

-The Academy of Finland has several bilateral partnership agreements with research funding bodies both within and outside the EU.
+The Research Council of Finland has several bilateral partnership agreements with research funding bodies both within and outside the EU.
 Depending on the terms of the agreement, this cooperation can involve either project or mobility funding and, in some cases, also assistance for co-hosting research seminars.

 We also contribute to the work of international research funding organisations (IIASA, OECD) as well as bodies that coordinate Finland’s global research and higher education partnerships on a national level (UNESCO, Team Finland Knowledge).